trustyou/example-meta-review-dump/README.md

 Installation
 ------------

 The Python example (download_meta_review_dump.py) runs with Python 2 or 3.
-It uses the [boto library](https://boto.readthedocs.org/en/latest/).
+It uses the [boto3 library](https://aws.amazon.com/sdk-for-python/).
 The example written in Bash (download_meta_review_dump.sh) needs the [AWS Command Line Interface](http://aws.amazon.com/cli/).
 Both can be installed by running:

 ```
 pip install -r requirements.txt